shahartal9999/rootkit/README.md

 # Bla-Rootkit
-The Bla-rootkit is an a advance malware wrotten in c that supposed to be installed on a server and hide himself via one of the normal protocol of the server.
+The Bla-rootkit is an a advance malware written in c that supposed to be installed on a server and hide himself via one of the normal protocol of the server.